hoanganh-hue/hehe/README.md

 A comprehensive phishing platform designed for educational and research purposes, featuring advanced OAuth exploitation, Gmail access, BeEF integration, and real-time monitoring.

-## ⚠️ DISCLAIMER

-**This software is for educational and research purposes only.
-The authors are not responsible for any misuse of this software.
-Users must comply with all applicable laws and regulations in their jurisdiction.**

 ## 🚀 Features

 ### Core Functionality